Skip to content

 • uv run crimson dbg focus <expected.cdt> <actual.cdt> --tick <n>

-• Zig verifier details now live on a dedicated page:
+• Zig native-port details now live on a dedicated page:

 • docs/rewrite/zig-verifier.md

-• This page remains focused on overall rewrite (Python + raylib) status and major parity gaps.
+• This page remains focused on overall rewrite (Python + raylib) status and major parity gaps, while the Zig page tracks the native-port surface directly.

 Coverage map (rewrite vs classic)